Higher order expansion for the probabilistic local well-posedness theory for a cubic nonlinear Schr\"odinger equation: Probabilistic estimates

 \begin{lemma} Let $\mu(n,S)$ be as in \eqref{eq:def:multilinear-regularity} and fix $\tau \in \TT$ and \(S, R_0 >0\).
 Choose any \(0 < \epsilon \lesssim_{|\tau|} 1\) and \(0 < \epsilon_{0} \lesssim_{\epsilon, S, |\tau|} 1\).
 For any tuple \(\mb{f}=(f_{1},\ldots f_{|\tau|})\in\big(L^{2}(\R^{d})\big)^{|\tau|}\) of functions with \(\diam\big(\spt(\FT{f}_{j}))\leq 2R_0\), \(j\in\{1,\ldots,|\tau|\}\), it holds that

 The implicit constant may depend on \(|\tau|\), \(\epsilon\), \(\epsilon_{0}\), and \(R_0\). \end{lemma}

-The following lemma establishes the relation between the regularity parameter \(\mu(|\tau|,S)\) and the trilinear bound \eqref{eq:YYY}.
+The following lemma relates the regularity parameter \(\mu(|\tau|,S)\) and the trilinear bound \eqref{eq:YYY}.

 Our probabilistic estimates depend crucially on the Wiener chaos estimates.
-If \(n=1\) and $g_j$ having standard normal distribution, the claim of \Cref{lem:gaussian-hypercontractivity} reduces to the classical Khintchine inequality for Gaussian sums.
-Here, we provide a version of the general statement.
+If \(n=1\) and $g_k$ has a standard normal distribution, the claim of \Cref{lem:hypercontractivity} reduces to the classical Khintchine inequality for Gaussian sums.
+Here, we provide a generalized statement.